 Who Is Prince William?

 Prince William is the eldest son of Princess Diana and Prince Charles of Wales and is the next in line to the British throne after his father.
 He was strongly affected by his parents' divorce in 1996 and his mother's tragic death in 1997 and expressed discomfort at the growing attention he received as he reached adulthood.
 William served in the Royal Air Force and supports numerous charities.
 On April 29, 2011, he made international headlines when he married his college sweetheart, Kate Middleton, at Westminster Abbey.
 The couple's son Prince George, third in line to the throne, was born on July 22, 2013.
-Their second child, a daughter, was born on May 2, 2015.
+Their second child, Princess Charlotte, was born on May 2, 2015, and another son, Prince Louis, followed on April 23, 2018.

 Prince William was born Prince William Arthur Philip Louis Windsor on June 21, 1982, in London, England, the eldest son of Diana, Princess of Wales, and Charles, Prince of Wales.
 His official title is "His Royal Highness Prince William of Wales."